 - While this can be somewhat of a pain it is nice to be able to easily tell which machines have had the Chrome Enterprise MSI installed.

-- When you use Collections and Reports in PDQ Inventory to compare or display versions of Chrome make sure to account for the different version scheme.
+- When you use Collections and Reports in PDQ Inventory to compare or display versions of Chrome make sure to account for the different version schemes.

-Here is a good FAQ article about the Enterprise edition of Chrome.
+Here is a FAQ article about the Enterprise edition of Chrome.